remarkjs/remark-lint/readme.md

 readme][remark-process].

-In addition, you can also provide configuration comments to turn a rule on or off inside a file (note that you cannot change what a setting, such as `maximum-line-length`, you’re either enabling or disabling warnings).
+In addition, you can also provide configuration comments to turn a rule on or off inside a file.
+Note that you cannot change what a setting, such as `maximum-line-length`, checks for, as you’re either enabling or disabling warnings).
+Read more about configuration comments in [**remark-message-control**][message-control]s documentation.

 The following file will warn twice for the duplicate headings: